NOC-OI/python-intro-schools/_episodes/01-intro.md

 ~~~
 {: .language-python}

-F-strings can be used in most cases where we want to print output with text, but
-there are some advanced edge-cases where the more verbose [string formatting](https://docs.python.org/3/tutorial/inputoutput.html#the-string-format-method)
+F-strings can be used in most cases where we want to print output with text, there are many more advanced options for them that can control things such as the number of
-still needs to be used.
+decimal places printed out on floating point values.

 > ## Variables as Sticky Notes
 >